mac-comp128-s24/128-project-savannah-rishika-nimo/README.md

 The node class represents a node object.
 It initializes character and frequency.
 It also has right, left and parentnode objects.
 In the class there is a method that compares the frequency of the characters as well as a toString method that turns the data into a string.

+- Huffman Test

+This class contains tests for methods in Huffman class and Huffman Tree class.

 **Running the code:**

 To see how the algorithm works, the main method in the FileGUI class needs to be run.
 The user can input text into the inputText box in the user interface.
 Clicking the Compress Text button compresses the text and displays the original string size and compressed string size, along with the characters and their Huffman codes.